michali/blog/_posts/2020-05-02-capital-controls-programming-kata.md

 In this article, I'll share an exercise that I've found inspiring.
 I'll call it the Capital Controls Kata.

 There won't be any code posted here right now but I will publish an attempt at solving the kata later.
-One of the things that makes the problem interesting, I think, is to define the problem domain.
+One of the things that makes the problem interesting, I think, is defining the problem domain.

 ## Problem Statement